Flatland BMX: History

-The decline
+Decline

 Extremely aggressive marketing is responsible for the decline of flatland in the US in the late 1980s.
 Many major sponsorships and BMX companies at this time were simply being pioneered from scratch.
 Teams were hired to scout out BMX racing events and set up their own mini shows in the parking lots.
 Sponsorship booths over-promoted the sale of helmets, pads, and other gear that is simply not required for being a successful flatland rider.
 Customers could see what was going on and once people caught on to this no one wanted to pay such a high price for protective gear when the only thing truly required to learn/ride flatland is shin guards,4 pegs and a BMX.
 Flatland only declined as a competitive sport and only appeared to fade out due to no media attention on television after the late 1980s.
 Instead flatland in the early 1990s took on a new type of popularity with the poorer to mid-class Americans as a pass-time activity done in mostly parking lots, garages, and driveways throughout the US.